 However, regulators have gradually tightened the rules that govern the buying and selling of pre-IPO shares.
 Many companies have also been found to delay their IPOs during a wave of eager private capital which has created increased demand between both buyers and sellers.

 Regardless of what route you choose to take, make sure you do not make any rash decisions.
 Investing in pre-IPO shares can be beneficial and lucrative, but also rather risky.
-Not each company succeeds, and you run a run a risk of losing your money if you do not invest wisely.
+Not each company succeeds, and you run a risk of losing your money if you do not invest wisely.

 To avoid this, make sure you familiarize yourself with the topics of finance, investment, and business analysis.
 It will allow you to more accurately assess the potential of companies and become a successful investor.